Transitioning From Windows PC to Apple Mac

 It had Mountain Lion installed when I bought it.
 Microsoft required people to pay for upgrades, but Apple always upgrades users free to the latest macOS.
 Since then, I had upgraded to Mojave.

-As of late 2019, Catalina was the 16th major macOS release.
+As of late 2019, Catalina was released.
 I didn't upgrade to that yet because it only supports 64-bit software, and I still have one older 32-bit app that I didn't replace.2

 The following table shows the difference between the various models.